trezor/connect/README.md

 * [Integration](docs/index.md)
 * [Development](https://wiki.trezor.io/Developers_guide:Trezor_Connect_API)

+## Issues
+Please report any issues directly in our [Trezor Suite monorepo](https://github.com/trezor/trezor-suite/issues) and apply the `connect` label.

 ## Versions
 We started tagging versions and releasing them to separate URLs, so we don't break any existing (and working) integrations.